-A visual representation of how project events affect each other.
-Typically used in ECM.
+A visual representation of how project events interact, typically used in event chain methodology (ECM).

-A PM methodology built on the concept that there are potential risks that often lie outside the project’s scope.
+A PM methodology built on the concept that potential risks often lie outside the project’s scope.
 It’s important to prepare for these risks and plan what to do if they occur.

-A PM methodology designed to improve the quality and simplicity of software and the team’s ability to adapt to customer needs.
-Work is done in short cycles (AKA sprints) with frequent iterations, and constant collaboration with stakeholders.
+A PM methodology designed to improve the quality of software and the development team’s ability to adapt to customer needs.
+Work is done in short cycles (AKA sprints) with frequent iterations and constant collaboration with stakeholders.

-A PM methodology wherein you can change the project plan, budget, and even the final deliverable to fit changing needs, no matter how far along the project is.
+A PM methodology where the project plan, budget, and final deliverable can be changed to fit evolving needs, no matter how far along the project is.

 Also known as “slack,” this is the amount of time you can potentially spend on a task before it affects the project timeline.
 Float is the extra cushioning protecting important deadlines.
-Note that items on your Critical Path will have “zero free float,” and if you want to maintain your schedule, they cannot be delayed.
+Note that items on your critical path will have “zero free float” — if you want to maintain your schedule, they cannot be delayed.

-This horizontal bar chart devised by Henry Gantt at the turn of the 20th century has been used to visualize project schedules by project managers all over the world.
-It includes all of a project’s tasks, milestones, and deadlines, start and end dates, and illustrates task dependencies.
+This horizontal bar chart devised by Henry Gantt at the turn of the 20th century has been used by project managers worldwide to visualize project schedules.
+It includes all of a project’s tasks, milestones, and deadlines, and illustrates task dependencies.